 The printhead, a core of the printing mechanism, is stored in the carriage unit.
 When the adjustment lever is moved up and down, this printhead is maintained tilt in a flexible and adjustable structure by the tilt adjustment mechanism.
 Also, the parallelism adjustment levers, mounted on the left and right sides of the carriage guide shaft, are used to set the carriage guide shaft parallel to the platen when the shaft has been installed to the printer mechanism.
-After this adjustment is completed, moving the PG adjustment lever sets the distance between the platen surface and the printhead surface to one of two possibilities: 1.14 mm or 1.84 mm.
-Moving the PG lever, you can rotate the shafts of the carriage guide shaft which itself is decentralized to change the distance.
-This is the mechanism that the user can use to adjust the appropriate PG value according to the printing result or any other environmental conditions such as thick paper.
+After this adjustment is completed, moving the PG adjustment lever sets the distance between the platen surface and the printhead surface to one of two possibilities: 1.14 mm or 1.84mm.
+You can change the distance by rotating the shafts of the carriage guide shaft which itself is decentralized, with the operation of PG lever.
+This is the mechanism that the user can use to adjust the appropriate PG value according to the printing result or any other environmental conditions such as paper thickness.